avo-hq/docs/src/2.0/menu-editor.md

 ## Resource

-To make it a bit more easy you can use `resource` to quickly generate a link to one of your resources.
-You can pass a short symbol name `:user` or the full name `UserResource`.
+To make it a bit easier, you can use `resource` to quickly generate a link to one of your resources.
+For example, you can pass a short symbol name `:user` or the full name `UserResource`.

 ```ruby